Eniii68/Template-HsH/csv/README.md

 # CSV folder (Comma Speeratet Values)

 This folder is for measurement readings and other kinds of data collection.
 It is named *csv*, but you could also use different filetypes, even though the `.csv` type is the easiest to include in LaTex.
+Keep in mind, that the config selts the ';' as the seperator, which is the german standart

 # Export Excel to CSV